Maple syrup is one of Canada’s most iconic sweet treats, loved for its unique flavour and natural origin. However,...

 Sculpture Gardens in Canada: Outdoor Art

-Outdoor sculptures are very diverse with, for example, the use of various materials such as steel, limestone and granite.
+The outdoor sculptures are very diverse with, for example, the use of various materials such as steel, limestone and granite.

 Outdoor art in Mount Royal Park

-Regardless, with some research, we were finally able to identify these sculptures.
-These are in fact sculptures created in 1964, on the occasion of the first international sculpture symposium in North America.
-Between June 23 and August 15, 12 sculptors from 10 countries collaborated to create unique works before the amazed eyes of the public.
-A practice very representative of this era.
+In any case, with some research, we were finally able to identify these sculptures.
+They are in fact sculptures created in 1964, on the occasion of the first international sculpture symposium in North America.
+Between June 23 and August 15, 12 sculptors from 10 countries collaborated to create unique works before the astonished eyes of the public.
+A practice very representative of this period.
 Among the works created during this symposium, some have been very well preserved.
-This is for example the case of the unnamed work of the Indian sculptor Krishna Reddy, which is still deliciously erotic.
-The same goes for “The Cardinal Sisters” by the Greek artist Yérassimos Sklavos, which is still as elegant and moving as when it was created.
-Or even “La force” by Quebec sculptor Armant Vaillancourt, which remains just as elusive as when it was created.
+This is the case, for example, of the unnamed work by the Indian sculptor Krishna Reddy, which is still deliciously erotic.
+The same goes for "The Cardinal Sisters" by the Greek artist Yérassimos Sklavos, which is still as elegant and moving as when it was created.
+Or "The Force" by the Quebec sculptor Armant Vaillancourt, which remains just as elusive as when it was created.
 This last abstract work stands out from the rest because it is a cast iron structure painted black, while the other works mainly use limestone or white marble.

-Outdoor art at the Montreal Museum of Fine Arts
+Outdoor Art at the Montreal Museum of Fine Arts

-The sculpture garden of Museum of Fine Arts of Montreal constitutes a rather urban experience of outdoor art, despite the fact that the place is surrounded by the skyscrapers of the city center.
-It was particularly by drawing inspiration from this contrast that Saskatchewan artist Joe Fafard created, in 2003, “Claudia”, a bronze cow lying on the grass of the Montreal Museum of Fine Arts.
+The sculpture garden of the Museum of Fine Arts Montreal Museum of Fine Arts is a rather urban experience of outdoor art, despite being surrounded by downtown skyscrapers.
+It was this contrast that inspired Saskatchewan artist Joe Fafard to create “Claudia,” a bronze cow lying on the grass at the Montreal Museum of Fine Arts, in 2003.

 Outdoor Art in the Twilight Garden